telecmi/piopiy_node_example/order_confirmation_call/README.md

     // Music to play if customer confirms the order action.playMusic("https://example.com/your_confirmation_music.mp3");
   } else {
-    // Music to play if customer does not confirm the order action.playMusic("https://example.com/your_order_not_confirmed_music.mp3");
+    // Music to play if customer cancel the order action.playMusic("https://example.com/your_order_not_confirmed_music.mp3");
   }
   res.send(action.PCMO());